- Fundamentals of Traffic Analysis and Application Protocols

 - IPv6 The candidate will demonstrate knowledge of IPv6 and how it differs from IPv4.

-- Network Traffic Analysis The candidate will demonstrate the ability to analyze network and application traffic to identify both normal and malicious behaviors.
+- Network Forensics and Traffic Analysis The candidate will demonstrate competence in analyzing data from multiple sources (e.g. full packet capture, netflow, log files) to identify normal and malicious behaviors.

 - Packet Engineering The candidate will demonstrate knowledge relating to packet crafting and manipulation.